 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
-We cannot purchase an Huchuy Qosqo Trek Machu Picchu entraces and train without the following information:
+We cannot purchase a Huchuy Qosqo Trek Machu Picchu entrances and train without the following information:

 SECOND, we require a deposit of US$200.00 per person in order to purchase a permit for the Lares trek Machu Picchu.
-You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page or click here on the payment of your choice, either VISA or PAYPAL.
+You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page.

 It would be greatly appreciated if you pay in cash at our office (US dollars or Peruvian soles) here in Cusco.
 We have many cash machines in the historical center to withdraw money.
 You can also pay by VISA or PAYPAL online but you will have to pay a 5.5% service charge, charged by VISA and PAYPAL.
 To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of email@example.com.

-If you cancel your Huchy Qosqo Trek Machu Picchu, the deposit is not refundable at all!
+If you cancel your Huchuy Qosqo Trek to Machu Picchu, the deposit is not refundable at all!